Comparison

 Gameframe vs Google Sheets

 Google Sheets is a free, widely-used cloud spreadsheet application with real-time collaboration.
-While excellent for general spreadsheet work, it lacks the version control, branching, and game engine export features that game development teams need for managing balance data and game configurations.
+While excellent for general spreadsheet work, it lacks the version control, branching, and multi-format export features that game development teams need for managing balance data and game configurations.

 See Full Comparison